insin/nwb/docs/Commands.md

 nwb new react-component <dir-name> [options]
 ```

-Creates a skeleton project for a React component or library, which will be published to npm.
+Creates a skeleton project for a React component or library, ready for publishing to npm.

 ```
 nwb new preact-app <dir-name>